 •McDonnell Conservation Area

 - Beautiful little spot on the banks of the Exeter River.
-I perform weddings at the trailhead next to the parking lot.
+I officiate weddings at the trailhead next to the parking lot.
 Conveniently, there is a little bench located there in case a couple of your guests need to be sitting for the ceremony.
 Really, this is a place more suited to elopements than larger gatherings.
-In fact, I'd say if you have more than 15 guests, you might want to look for a different spot.
+In fact, I'd say if you have more than 15 guests, you might want to look for a different site.
 I included the FaceBook page because there is no official website yet.
 Because it is so close to home, rather than the ordinary fee for an outdoor ceremony where I come to you, I charge the reduced fee of a ceremony where you come to me.

 Pics: McDonnell Conservation Area